 The Clean Fuel Standard (CFS) is a "triple bottom line" climate policy, providing economic, environmental and social benefits.
 The standard as envisioned would not only help reduce emissions to target levels, but create family-wage jobs, clean our air and grow the clean energy economy.

 Nearly half of Washington’s carbon emissions, and nearly two-thirds of Puget Sound’s carcinogenic air pollution, comes from gasoline and diesel.
-The CFS will help clean up our transporation fuel use over time by replacing dirty petroleum with locally produced clean fuels including clean electricity, renewable natural gas and sustainable biofuels.
+The CFS will help clean up our transporation fuel use over time by replacing dirty petroleum with locally produced clean fuels including clean electricity, renewable fossil gas and sustainable biofuels.
 Replacing dirty fuels with clean alternatives will also provide direct health benefits to communities that suffer elevated rates of asthma and lung disease due to acute air pollution.
 At the pump, clean fuels will protect consumers from oil price spikes by providing greater choices, while increased local production will create jobs producing clean fuels across our state.

 The Department of Ecology's draft Clean Fuel Standard is largely modeled on California’s successful pioneering program.
 As a result of their clean fuel program, the proportion of California's transportation system that runs on clean fuels is over seven times larger than Washington's.
 If Ecology is able to implement a program here, Washington would would start to close that gap, spurring clean fuels investment in communities across the state.